Pom Pom

 Releases June 1st 10am EST

-Tasting Like: Pomegranate Acidity, Clean Body, Super Duper Bright Fresh Blueberries At Cool, Papaya Fruit, Reminiscent Of The Hay Day Of Yirgacheffe Coffees
+Tasting Like: Pomegranate Acidity, Clean Body, Super Duper Bright Fresh Blueberries At Cool, Papaya Fruit, Reminiscent Of The Heyday Of Yirgacheffe Coffees, Elderberry Gummies

 Farm: Guardian Del Bosque